 We further quantified the destruction of regular motion using conservative generalized bifurcation diagrams (CGBDs).
-These have revealed a strong asymmetry between the upper and lower island chains: the second perturbation destabilizes the upper island for extremely small values of $c$, while the lower island retains sizable regular regions over several orders of magnitude in the perturbation strength.
-The asymmetry introduced by $c$ indicates that the discontinuity does not affect all resonances uniformly.
+These revealed a strong asymmetry between the upper and lower period-$2$ island chains.
+We have shown that this asymmetry is a consequence of the local nature of the breakup process: although both structures correspond to period-$2$ resonances, they are distinct island chains surrounded by different invariant structures, and therefore the discontinuity affects them differently.
+We identified cases in which one island chain fragments while the other preserves the conventional hierarchical organization observed in continuous maps.

-By computing the largest Lyapunov exponent (LLE) from initial conditions placed at the elliptic points of the continuous system ($c = 0$), we have directly tested whether a global transport barrier survives inside the islands.
+By computing the largest Lyapunov exponent (LLE) from initial conditions placed at the elliptic points of the continuous system ($c = 0$), we directly tested whether a global transport barrier survives inside the islands.
 For $c > 0$, the LLE exhibits transient algebraic decay followed by abrupt growth to a positive value, signaling escape from successive trapping regions.
 This behavior rules out the existence of a single ``last KAM curve'' enclosing the islands.
-Instead, the regular regions breakup in a fragmented manner, with transport happening through the chaotic channels formed by the gaps of the smaller island chains at multiple spatial scales.
-To characterize the strongly intermittent dynamics generated by this fragmented phase space, we have introduced a finite-time recurrence time entropy analysis (RTE).
-We have found broad, asymmetric distributions that reflect repeated transitions between weakly chaotic trapping near island remnants and stronger chaotic motion in surrounding layers.
-Mapping finite-time RTE values to phase space showed a clear spatial organization: low RTE values cluster near the islands's center and larger regular structures, while high RTE values are located along chaotic channels and larger chaotic regions within the island.
-These variations persist even at very fine spatial scales, confirming that the fragmentation extends deep into smaller scales.
+Instead, the breakup occurs locally through the formation of chaotic channels connecting different regions of phase space across multiple scales.
+To characterize the strongly intermittent dynamics generated by this fragmented phase space, we introduced a finite-time recurrence-time entropy analysis (RTE).
+We found broad, asymmetric distributions reflecting repeated transitions between weakly chaotic trapping near island remnants and stronger chaotic motion in surrounding layers.
+Mapping finite-time RTE values onto phase space revealed a clear spatial organization: low RTE values cluster near larger regular structures, while high RTE values are concentrated along chaotic channels and strongly chaotic regions.
+These variations persist even at fine spatial scales, confirming that the fragmentation extends deep into the hierarchical structure.